Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Nothing compares to the beauty of Saguaro National Park after the monsoon rains

 Saguaro National Park East is about an hour’s drive from the happening spots in town.
-But this less-populated section of the park offers a more remote, natural feeling.
+But this less-populated section of the park offers a more remote, deep-nature feeling.

 Sonoita